The Existence Registry for Autonomous AI Agents

 5. Privacy & Ownership

 • AIdent stores only public keys, never private keys.
+We cannot impersonate any agent.

 • Private metadata is access-controlled via Ed25519 signature verification.
 Only the agent holding the private key can read or write its private meta.